ShermanTreeDev/Active-Directory-Simulation-Project/README.md

-# Active Directory Homelab 🖥️
+# Active Directory Home Lab 🖥️

 ## Project Overview 💻
 This home lab project is designed to teach how to set up a Windows Active Directory (AD) environment, create users, and integrate it with Splunk to monitor activities and collect security-related logs using Sysmon and the Splunk Universal Forwarder.